Self-Service Laptop Kiosks

 The entire library is your computer lab

-Self-service laptop kiosks are available for in-library use at our Central Santa Rosa, Healdsburg, Northwest Santa Rosa, Petaluma, Rohnert Park-Cotati, and Sebastopol branches.
+Self-service laptop kiosks are available for in-library use at our Central Santa Rosa, Healdsburg, Northwest Santa Rosa, Petaluma, Rincon Valley, Rohnert Park-Cotati, Sebastopol, Sonoma Valley, and Windsor branches.
 Each kiosk holds 12 full-featured laptops and offers you a flexible option for going online anywhere inside the library.

 In addition to providing internet access on self-service laptops, each branch has additional features: